 Query Execution #

 Run a query with Cmd+Enter.
-SELECT executes the SQL against the associated database and displays results in a table below the editor.
+SELECT executes the SQL against one or more associated databases and displays results in a table below the editor.

 Streaming (proxified connections) #